dansleboby/ZoomPHP-sdk/docs/Api/RoomsAccountApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$setting_type = "meeting"; // string | The type of setting that you would like to retrieve.<br> `alert`: Alert Settings applied on the Zoom Rooms Account.<br> `meeting`: Meeting settings of the Zoom Rooms Account. <br> `signage`: View digital signage settings of the Zoom Rooms Account.
+$setting_type = 'meeting'; // string | The type of setting that you would like to retrieve.<br> `alert`: Alert Settings applied on the Zoom Rooms Account.<br> `meeting`: Meeting settings of the Zoom Rooms Account. <br> `signage`: View digital signage settings of the Zoom Rooms Account.

 try {
     $result = $apiInstance->getZRAccountSettings($setting_type);